PEZ/get-started-with-clojure/doc/INSTRUCTIONS.md

 ## Learn more

-The guides have lots of URLs for the various topics brought up.
+The guides are sprincled with URLs for the various topics brought up.

 The Calva Documentation is here: [calva.io](https://calva.io/).